myildirim/ShaderExamples-of/README.md

 - VertexRotationShader: Loading multiple textures on shader and rotating each vertex independently depending on mouse position.

 All of them uses GLSL ```#version 150```

+`git clone` these into your `openFrameworks/apps` directory, e.g. `openFrameworks/apps/ShaderExamples-of`